mstksg/inCode/copy/entries/five-point-haskell-2.md

 turmeric f x y = f (x, y)
 ```

-You can go pretty far down this lane as a way of [proving theorems][], in that
+You can go pretty far down this lane using Haskell as a [theorem prover][], in
-the type signature represents a claim and the implementation represents a proof
+that the type signature represents a proposition and the implementation
-of that claim.
-But we're not going to go down that route for now, since most
+represents a proof of that claim.
+But we're not going to go down that route for
-practical code is not theorem-proving.
+now, since most practical code is not theorem-proving.

 [proving theorems]: https://blog.jle.im/entry/the-baby-paradox-in-haskell.html#haskell-as-a-theorem-prover